-Rainbow Mountain is a gay-owned and operated resort, restaurant and nightclub that has been serving the community since 1981.
+Rainbow Mountain has been serving the community since 1981.
 Nestled high atop a mountainside on 25 private acres, including a 2 acre pond, we boast a spectacular view of the surrounding mountains.
-Welcoming both men and women and open to all lifestyles, we are open year round with our friendly and helpful staff ready to serve you.
+Welcoming both men and women of all lifestyles, we are open year round with our friendly and helpful staff ready to serve you.

 We are near many warm weather activities such as boating, canoeing, rafting, kayaking, water skiing, golfing and water parks (both outside and indoor).
 In the winter, there is snow skiing (downhill and cross country), snow boarding, tubing, and snowmobiling.
 All year long there is great hiking, horseback riding, antiquing, outlet and flea market shopping, and gambling.

 Our on-site amenities include an Olympic size swimming pool and sundeck; a year-round, 10-person hot tub with an adjacent, heated changing room, an exercise facility; a sauna, tennis, volleyball, badminton and shuffleboard courts; a hill for snow sledding and tubing, and our pond with paddle boats, fishing, and ice skating.

 Our award winning restaurant offers a casual, friendly dining atmosphere that you and your friends are sure to enjoy.
 Rainbow Mountain Restaurant also features a friendly, professional staff of great people, who will make sure your visit is memorable and that it lives up to its reputation for pleasant dining and superb cuisine.
 See our RESTAURANT page for menus and details